macsx82/ImputationPipeline-snakemake/README.md

 **ALL THE EXAMPLES BELOW ARE TAILORED TO THE APOLLO CLUSTER SUBMISSION SYSTEM, FOR WHICH YOU HAVE TO SPECIFY THE NAME OF THE PARALLEL ENVIRONMENT AVAILABLE FOR A SELECTED QUEUE**

-On the **Apollo cluster**, due to latency problems witht the NetApp storages, it is advisable to add the option **--latency-wait 100** to the snakemake command, to avoid incurring in random execution errors.
+~~On the **Apollo cluster**, due to latency problems witht the NetApp storages, it is advisable to add the option **--latency-wait 100** to the snakemake command, to avoid incurring in random execution errors.~~

+**UPDATE 7/4/2022**

+According to Burlo IT, the latency problems with netapp storage should be fixed, so the **--latency-wait 100** option is not needed anymore.
+Nevertheless, to remain conservative in avoiding errors, it is advisable to set the option to 10 seconds: **--latency-wait 10** .
+All submission examples have been updated.

 ### Local mode